-Mr. Hayes stated that this motion was passed without objection by the committee.
+Mr. Hayes stated that this motion was passed without objection by the Convention Oversight Committee.

-Mr. Sarwark summarized what this vote meant.
+Mr. Sarwark summarized the meaning of the vote.
 The May convention in Austin is cancelled and the options before the LNC are as follows:

 - Change the call of the convention to a postponed convention at a different time and place or different time and same city - Change the call of the convention to an electronic convention for a date to be determined - Not calling the convention at all and having the LNC make the needed decisions